archanajl/movies/ReadME.md

 Any user can view the movie recommendations.
 No authorization checks done.

+All movies satisfying any of the search criteria are displayed.

 ### <ins>Key Features of the application</ins>

  - Allows registering users using the /users/add endpoint